Alex won the award for Best Actress at the 2015 ITV Fest in Dover, Vermont

-Alex has been nominated for Best Actress in a Comedy at the 2014 Indie Series Awards for her work on Josh Duboff's Twenty Five!
+Alex was nominated for Best Actress in a Comedy at the 2014 Indie Series Awards for her work on Josh Duboff's Twenty Five!
 Twenty Five received a total of four nominations, including Best Comedy Series, Best Actor (Brennan Caldwell), and Best Supporting Actress (Jessica DiGiovanni)!

 Check out the ISA announcement here, and watch the episodes of Twenty Five here!